Understanding Crowd Behavior for Better Crowd Control

 The psychological dynamics of crowd behavior can both enhance someone’s experience at an organized event and open the door to safety hazards.
 For example, you want attendees happily singing, dancing, and cheering loudly together for a musician they came to see.
 You don’t want them stampeding, damaging property, or getting hurt.

-Understanding some of the dynamics at play can help you plan a thorough crowd control strategy, choose the right crowd control equipment, etc.
+Understanding some of the dynamics at play can help you plan a thorough crowd control strategy, which includes choosing the right crowd control equipment.

 Extreme emotions